Hakukano/Settings/README.md

 Run install.\* in a clean environment, then install not-installed programs in the Must-have list below

+## Trade-offs

+* Comment out picom if there is no GPU accelerate.

 # Must-have list

 ## git